 Boguchany Hydroelectric Plant, Russia

 The Boguchany hydroelectric scheme (Boguchany HPP), which is situated on the Angara River in Kodinsk, Russia, has a long history of stopping and starting.
-The scheme was first put forward as an idea before the Second World War and plans were developed in 1947.
+The scheme was first put forward as an idea before World War II and plans were developed in 1947.
 Preparatory and survey work for the construction began in 1974 and a design was put forward by Hydroproject in 1976.

-Construction of the power station began in 1980 on the Angara River, 367km downstream of the Ust-Ilim hydroelectric station, but was suspended during 1994-95 due to financing problems (start-up was planned for 1992 with turbine units delivered in 1988).
+Construction of the power station began in 1980 on the Angara River, 367km downstream of the Ust-Ilim hydroelectric station, but was suspended during 1994-1995 due to financing problems (start-up was planned for 1992 with turbine units delivered in 1988).

-The Boguchany hydroelectric power station will consist of a 774m long, 79m wide gravity dam fitted with nine hydro-turbines and nine hydro generators with a capacity of 333MW each (the total length of the power station including the dam is around 2.5km).
+The Boguchany hydroelectric power station consist of a 774m long, 79m wide gravity dam fitted with nine hydro-turbines and nine hydro generators with a capacity of 333MW each (the total length of the power station including the dam is around 2.5km).
 The turbines have been designed and manufactured by Power Machines (Silovye Machiny), a Russian engineering company based in St Petersburg, specialising in the production of electrical and turbine infrastructure.

-The first 7.86m diameter, 11-blade stainless steel radiaxial rotor wheel (constructed in the Leningrad metal works) was despatched on a 6,500km journey by sea and river in August 2008 (taking approximately 40 days).
+The first 7.86m diameter, 11-blade stainless-steel radiaxial rotor wheel (constructed in the Leningrad metal works) was despatched on a 6,500km journey by sea and river in August 2008 (taking approximately 40 days).